ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 6. When a user has been approved for access, SciLifeLab Data Centre will document the processing and arrange for the physical file access.
 Until FEGA Sweden is up and running, the physical file access will be that you, as a PI, copies the dataset from your Bianca project space, to the specified project space of the approved applicant.
 Because of SNIC user policy, only PIs at a Swedish academic institution can have a project at Bianca.
 So to share data with a collaborator outside Sweden, the PI in Sweden needs to have applied for a project at Bianca.
 Please see the [Bianca user guide](https://www.uppmax.uu.se/support/user-guides/bianca-user-guide/) for information on how to do this.
 7. SciLifeLab Data Centre will keep track of current and expired approvals.

+If you need any help connected to data submission, please [contact us](../../contact/)!

 ## Resources & Training